 The Dr. M. T. Geoffrey Yeh Art Gallery

-1) The DÂ’Angelo Center: The five-story, 127,000-square-foot facility is a popular place to relax, grab lunch or coffee, meet with friends, or quietly study.
-Reflecting St. John's focus on giving talented students from all walks of life a personal and professional edge, the center features club space, classrooms, lecture halls, a full-service food court, a Starbucks Café, and a huge first-floor lounge with a fireplace, floor-to-ceiling windows and comfortable sofas.
+1) The D’Angelo Center: A hub of campus activity, the five-story, 127,000-square-foot facility is where students relax, grab lunch or coffee, meet with friends, or quietly study.
+Reflecting the University’s focus on providing a complete academic and student life experience, the center includes club space, classrooms, lecture halls, a full-service food court, a Starbucks Café, and a huge first-floor lounge featuring a fireplace, comfortable sofas, and floor-to-ceiling windows.

-2) Taffner Field House and Carnesecca Arena: Home to New York City’s team—the Red Storm, comprising 17 Division I, BIG EAST menÂ’s and womenÂ’s athletics teamsÂ—these adjoining facilities form a popular sports complex on the west side of the Queens, NY, campus.
-At Taffner, students play pick-up basketball on any of its six full-size courts.
-In Carnesecca, they can work out at the Fitness Center, run on an indoor track, and engage in activities including table tennis and air hockey.
+2) Taffner Field House and Carnesecca Arena: Home to New York City’s team—the Red Storm, comprising 17 Division I, BIG EAST men’s and women’s athletics squads—these facilities form a popular on-campus sports complex.
+In Taffner, students play pick-up basketball on six full-size courts; the building also includes weight rooms and other facilities designed for St. John’s athletes.
+At Carnesecca, students keep in shape in the Fitness Center, run on the indoor track, and play table tennis and air hockey.

-3) The Great Lawn is St. John’s University’s front yard, a sprawling, tree-lined quadrangle at the center of the 96.5-acre Queens, NY, campus.
-Students there enjoy the sun, play catch, toss Frisbees, and relax with friends.
+3) The Great Lawn is St. John’s University’s front yard, a tree-lined quadrangle at the center of the 96.5-acre Queens, NY, campus.
+Students sunbathe, play catch, toss Frisbees, and relax with friends.

 5) The Dr. M.T.
 Geoffrey Yeh Art Gallery builds upon New York’s strength as a global center of the arts.
 The gallery, located on the Queens, NY, campus, holds several exhibitions a year displaying the work of established and emerging artists of diverse regional, national, and international artists.
 The space also is a popular site for presenting work by student and faculty artists.